 19. The Galapagos Islands, Ecuador

-Much better known but still as remote as you can get, the Galapagos Islands off the coast of Ecuador offer an incredible yachting experience for wildlife lovers and adventurers.
+More well-known than the rest but still as remote as you can get, the Galapagos Islands off the coast of Ecuador offer an incredible yachting experience for wildlife lovers and adventurers.
 Most of the islands have restricted access to protect the wildlife and are only reachable by boat.

 Head even further south to ANTARCTICA for a unique secret destination, ideal for those seeking a once in a lifetime charter.